Marion County Public Library System: Belleview Public Library

 The Belleview Public Library is one of the oldest libraries in Florida that continues to serve the public.
 This library was originally opened in 1886 as a Reading Room by the Library Association of Belleview.
 The original structure fell victim to fire in 1904 and was rebuilt in the same location in 1908.
 This new Belleview Library location served the community of Belleview for many years to come.
 The building was modified several times from 1908 through 2008 when the Belleview Public Library finally moved into a new building which was constructed on land that was a gift to the Marion County Public Library System from the Goolsby family in honor of their parents.
 Today the old Belleview Library building is home to the Friends of the Belleview Public Library and their used book store.
+The Friends of the Belleview Library run, in conjuncture, The Belleview Historical Library Museum in the used book store and have preserved library related artifacts dating from 1836 to present.